 Compared to Sony FE 12-24mm f2.8 GM

 Sony’s FE 12-24mm f2.8 GM is twice as expensive as their FE 12-24mm f4.0 G. For that it offers a one stop brighter focal ratio and the option to use gels in a rear filter holder.
-But the lens is also bigger and 50% heavier than its smaller sibling.
-I’ll be getting a copy of this lens for a full test and comparison soon.
-So stay tuned!
-In the meantime check out Gordon’s Sony FE 12-24mm f2.8 GM review.
+But the lens is also bigger and 50% heavier than the Sony f4.0 G. Optically Sony’s f2.8 GM is superior to its smaller sibling rendering images that are often sharper at f4.0 than from the Sony FE 12-24mm f4.0 G at f5.6.
+And with its brighter focal ratio it also produces a stronger background blur.

 Sony FE 12-24mm f4.0 G final verdict